atom/notebook/README.md

 - [x] Notepads are stored separately away from the project/workspace files, so that they don't interfere
 - [x] Notepads are auto-saved on content change, so  there is no need for manual saves or fear of losing content
 - [x] Get confirmation before `Delete Notepad` & `Purge Notepads` to avoid accidental loss of notepads
+- [x] Empty notepads<sup>[1]</sup> are now handled efficiently and removed silently to keep the notepads storage uncluttered, and number of files minimal as possible.
+On issuing, either `Open Notepads` or `Close Notepads`, if a notepad is found to be empty, it is deleted and no longer kept around (No worries, you can always get a new notepad with `New Notepad`)
-- [x] Automatic migration of your saved notepads from [Protons](https://atom.io/packages/protons) :smile:
+- [x] _Automatic migration of your saved notepads from [Protons](https://atom.io/packages/protons) :smile:_

-_NOTE: At this point, emptying a notepad of its content after it has been saved will not remove it.
-It has to be manually removed at this point if you no longer want to keep the particular notepad around._
+_[1] - A notepad is considered empty if it has zero content length, or if it has no non-whitespace characters in it_

 ## Commands